This post may contain affiliate links. This means we may earn money or products from the companies mentioned in this post.

 This is the number one money rule everyone should be following.
 Before you can get out of debt, save an emergency fund, or live on a budget, you need to follow this money rule first.

-Money doesn’t work for you unless you have the right attitude towards it.
-You could earn $20,000 a year or $200,000 a year and feel exactly the same way about your situation.
+And that’s because money doesn’t work for you unless you have the right attitude towards it.
+You could earn $20,000 a year or $200,000 a year and feel exactly the same way about your financial situation.

-That’s because if you are never content with what you have now, you’ll never be content with what you have later.
+You might be thinking, “If I made $200,000 a year I sure would feel a whole lot different about my money,” but it’s true!
+If you aren’t content with what you have now, you’ll never be content with what you have later.
 It’s easy to think that everything will be fine once you have more money.
 You’ll be able to get out of debt, have an emergency fund saved, and have enough leftover to buy whatever you want.

 But I’m sorry to say, it doesn’t work like that.
 If you aren’t happy with what you have now, you won’t be later.

 For example, that practical Honda you have a car loan on would turn into a car loan on something much less practical.
-You’d buy more toys to entertain you, such as boats, all the latest electronics, and even fancy homes.
+You’d buy more things to entertain you, such as boats, all the latest electronics, and big, fancy homes.